lh218/Fairness-IB/README.md

 ## Introduction

-This project is an official implementation of the SA-DRO method in this paper, [**"On the Inductive Biases of Demographic Parity-based Fair Learning Algorithms"**](https://arxiv.org/abs/2402.18129), UAI2024.
+This project includes the implementation of the SA-DRO method in the paper, [**"On the Inductive Biases of Demographic Parity-based Fair Learning Algorithms"**](https://arxiv.org/abs/2402.18129), UAI2024.

 This project includes the demo results for COMPAS and Adult datasets.
-The datasets are separated into groups with an imbalanced sensitive attribute distribution to observe the inductive biases brought by fair classification algorithms, and users can tune the hyperparameters for fairness and distributional robustness to get different results for Accuracy, DDP, and Negative Rates.
+The datasets are separated into groups with an imbalanced sensitive attribute distribution to examine the inductive biases of fair learning algorithms.

-This code is based on [KDE Method](https://proceedings.neurips.cc/paper/2020/file/ac3870fcad1cfc367825cda0101eee62-Paper.pdf) by Cho, J., Hwang, G., & Suh, C. [2020].
+The shared code follows the fair learning algorithms: [KDE Method](https://proceedings.neurips.cc/paper/2020/file/ac3870fcad1cfc367825cda0101eee62-Paper.pdf) by Cho, J., Hwang, G., & Suh, C. [2020].

 ## Installation